 Unsavoury as it is below, there is cheerfulness, and comfort, and hard, honest work above.

 Five flights up are the ateliers of architects and painters, and the hiding-places of middle-aged students like myself who want to live alone.
 When I first came here to live I was young, and not alone.

 In the Court of the Dragon (1895) by Robert W. Chambers.

 Chambers’ collection contains ten stories but only the first four are weird tales: The Repairer of Reputations, The Mask, In the Court of the Dragon, and The Yellow Sign.
-Of the four In the Court of the Dragon is the weakest although my re-reading caused some surprise when I realised that the story takes place in a location in Paris which the great photographer of the city, Eugène Atget, had memorably fixed five years after the book was published.
-Chambers was American but pursued a career as an artist in Paris before he took up writing; the description above can be taken as the result of his time in the city.
+Of the four, In the Court of the Dragon is the weakest, although my re-reading caused some surprise when I realised that the story takes place in a location in Paris which the great photographer of the city, Eugène Atget, had memorably fixed five years after the book was published.
+Chambers was American but pursued a career as an artist in Paris before he took up writing; the description above can be taken as his own experience of the city.